Home

 If you want to experience a truly White Christmas, then you should plan a visit to Canada - we can't guarantee it, of course, but a White Christmas is highly likely here during winter in Ontario!

-In the 30 years that I have lived in Canada, there were only two years when we did not have snow at Christmas.
+In the 41 years that I have lived in Canada, there were only four years when we did not have snow at Christmas, so you can see that a "green" Christmas is really unusual.

-In the picture, above, some White Tailed deer came into our orchard to feed on the bark of the fruit trees, which delights me, but unfortunately infuriates my husband, as he has spent years tending the trees which are just ready to start producing fruit.
+In the picture, below, some White Tailed deer came into our orchard to feed on the bark and branches of our fruit trees, which delights me, but unfortunately infuriates my husband, as he has spent years tending the trees, which are now ready to start producing fruit.

 For animals, winter in Ontario can be a time when food is difficult to find and each year the cold weather takes its toll on the wildlife in this area.

-We see many different types of birds here in the winter - Blue Jays , Juncos, Cardinals , Nuthatches, Chickadees and many others.
+We see many different types of birds here in the winter - the noisy and colourful Blue Jays , the Slate Juncos which often come to the bird-feeders in small flocks.

 This male Cardinal is showing off his beautiful plumage for the camera.